Major debates and themes in the study of nations and nationalism. Applies theory to a variety of cases around the world.

 - Teaching Arrangements

-Two lectures each week and one tutorial every other week
+This paper is taught via two lectures each week and one tutorial every other week.

 - Graduate Attributes Emphasised